ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 → determining where the attacker staged the malicious payload on disk and why that location matters
 </summary>

-*Goal:* Determine how and where the malicious printer driver was staged on the file system by analyzing Print Spooler driver directories and understanding their role in trusted driver installation workflows.
+*Goal:* Determine how and where the malicious printer driver was staged on the file system by analyzing Print Spooler driver directories and understanding their role in trusted driver installation workflows.</br>

 <a id="3-payload-staging-file-system-impact-and-driver-placement"></a>